 Most people that enter a casino believe that they have a fair crack of either winning or losing money based on nothing more than how they play.
 Professionals run the numbers on the various games on offer and will sit down at the poker or blackjack table knowing that there’s a chance that they can lose a good chunk of money, but that if they’ve done their sums right then they’ll win more than they lose.
 Casinos don’t mind, however, because there are also plenty of casual players who are just there to enjoy themselves and will almost certainly end up losing more money than the professionals win.

 Yet in Macau, the Chinese territory that has slowly become the epicentre of global gambling, casinos are moving the odds even more in their favour thanks to their use of Artificial Intelligence.
-They are using hidden cameras and facial recognition technology to track which customers are likely to be the biggest losers, allowing them to maximise their profits wherever possible.
+They are using hidden cameras and facial recognition technology to track which customers are likely to be the biggest losers, allowing them to maximise their net wins wherever possible.
 Given that more than three million people roll into Macau on a monthly basis, there are plenty of ‘losers’ to choose from thanks to the ever growing use of technology.

 How the Tech Works